 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to perform your own backups, then get professional support, or use backup plugins.

-- Learn about a WordPress backup plugin that we recommend using to completely automate your WordPress file and data backups here: Backup, Copy & Protect Your WordPress Web Sites With Backup Creator WordPress Plugin
+- You can read about a WordPress backup plugin that we recommend using to completely automate your WordPress site backups here: Backup, Duplicate & Protect Your WordPress Websites And Blogs With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory